The Onion: The Onion Movie

-The Onion Movie is a direct-to-video film written by then-Onion editor Robert D. Siegel and writer Todd Hanson and directed by Tom Kuntz and Mike Maguire.
+The Onion Movie is a direct-to-video film written by then-Onion editor Robert Siegel and writer Todd Hanson and directed by Tom Kuntz and Mike Maguire.
 Created in 2003, Fox Searchlight Pictures was on board to release the movie, originally called The Untitled Onion Movie, but at some point in the process, directors Kuntz and Maguire—as well as writer Siegel—walked away from the project.
 In 2006, New Regency Productions took over the production of the troubled project.
 After two years of being in limbo, the film was released directly on DVD on June 3, 2008.
-Upon its release it was credited as being directed under the pseudonym of James Kleiner but is still directed by Kuntz and Maguire.
+Upon release, it was credited as being directed by James Kleiner, a pseudonym for Kuntz and Maguire.

-In the spring of 2014, former president, publisher, and CEO of The Onion Peter Haise filed a lawsuit Palm Beach County court against the publication's current chairman David K. Schafer regarding a missing "Executive Producer" credit on the failed film.
-As stated in the lawsuit, "Onion, Inc. has admitted that Haise was involved in and should have been named as an Executive Producer of the Film, and that the omission in the credits listed for the Film was an error."
+In Spring 2014, early employee and former shareholder, Peter K. Haise, sued majority shareholder, David K. Schafer, in Palm Beach County over not being listed as an "Executive Producer" in the film's credits, despite that being a condition of his 2003 transfer of ownership.
+The lawsuit was ultimately settled with Haise claiming an undisclosed financial victory.